Nonparametric Estimation of Mediation Effects with A General Treatment: Monte Carlo Simulation

 For each $t\in \mathcal{G}_r$, we measure the performance of the estimators by the square root mean square errors (Rmse) over the 500 Monte Carlo trials.
 Tables~\ref{table:simu} reports the averages of Rmse (ARMSE) for the estimated direct and indirect effects under Scenarios~I to III, where the averages are taken across all the treatment values $t\in \mathcal{G}_r$.
-Specifically, for any estimator $\widehat{\mu}(t)$ of a function $\mu(t)$ for $t\in \mathcal{G}_r$, $\text{ARMSE}\{\widehat{\mu}(t)\} = |\mathcal{G}_r|^{-1}\sum_{t\in \mathcal{G}_r}\sqrt{ \sum^{500}_{j=1} \{\widehat{\mu}_j(t)-\mu(t)\}^2/500}$, where $|\mathcal{G}_r|$ is the number of elements in the set $\mathcal{G}_r$ and $\{\widehat{\mu}_j(t)$ denotes the estimate calculated from the $j$th Monte Carlo trial.
+Specifically, for any estimator $\widehat{\mu}(t)$ of a function $\mu(t)$ for $t\in \mathcal{G}_r$, $\text{ARMSE}\{\widehat{\mu}(t)\} = |\mathcal{G}_r|^{-1}\sum_{t\in \mathcal{G}_r}\sqrt{ \sum^{500}_{j=1} \{\widehat{\mu}_j(t)-\mu(t)\}^2/500}$, where $|\mathcal{G}_r|$ is the number of elements in the set $\mathcal{G}_r$ and $\widehat{\mu}_j(t)$ denotes the estimate calculated from the $j$th Monte Carlo trial.

+Overall, our CBS estimator consistently outperforms the nonparametric NWK across all scenarios, and our proposed CBK method surpasses NWK in every instance except one -- the average natural direct effects under Scenario I. These observations align well with our theories and validate the robust finite sample properties of our methods.Notably, CBS tends to perform better than CBK in most of the cases.
+The advantage is more obvious for the average natural direct effects, where the models involves non-linear components.
+This could be attributed to the fact that the tuning parameters for CBS are data-driven, whereas the bandwidth for the kernel function in CBK is determined by a rule-of-thumb approach.

-Overall, the performance of our CBS and CBK estimators are better than the nonparametric NWK in all the cases, which is consistent to our theories and confirm good finite sample properties of our methods.
-Note that the results of SWK and NWK are consistent to those in \cite{hsu2018direct}, where, the misspecified SWK is better than NWK in most cases.
+Note that the results of SWK and NWK are consistent with those in \cite{hsu2018direct}, where the misspecified SWK is better than NWK in most cases.
 This maybe because the conditional normal distribution assumption can capture the linear relationships of $T$ with $\boldsymbol{X}$ and $(\boldsymbol{M},\boldsymbol{X})$ in the simulated models fairly well.
+However, our proposed CBS performs better than SWK in most of the cases.